hmchen47/DataScience/ML/MLNN-Hinton/05-CNN.md

     + neuron activation functions
   + less intrusive than hand-designing the features
     + still prejudices the network towards the particular way of solving the problem in mind
-    + having an idea bout how to do object cognition by
+    + having an idea bout how to do object recognition by
       + gradually making bigger and bigger features
       + replicating these features across space
     + force the network to do the way